Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None

-A. walckenaeri is an incredibly hirsute spider with pink "toes", similar to A. huriana.
+A. walckenaeri is an incredibly hirsute spider with pinks "toes", similar to A. huriana.

 Gorgeous!
 They have purplish legs and opisthosomas, blue chelicera that are stunning, and yellow to orangish bands at the leg joints.
 They were described by Rick West in 2000.